jackmahoney/xero-invoice-worker/nodejs/README.md

 # Test event server
 A simple express server that responds with event payload when polled.
 Used for local testing and development of csharp invoice worker.

+## Run
+`make run`